-Francis Page (II) (1719-85).
-Elected to the Council 1749.
-Son of Francis Page (I), Mayor in 1719.1 Educated at the Blue Coat School.
-On the basis of a £400 legacy from his father, he ran a large coal trading business using the Kennet and Avon Canal.
-He acquired control in 1768 of Kennet Navigation2 and invested in improvements, including enlarging the locks to take 128-ton barges instead of the previous 80-ton limit.3 His shares were purchased from his sons by the Kennet and Avon Company in 1812.
-He lived at Goldwell House, Old Bath Road.4 He is buried at Speen.5 1782 he refused to serve again as Mayor and was fined £20.
-(Portrait by Hugh Barron © Fitzwilliam Museum, Cambridge.)
+Francis Page (II) (1720-85) was educated at the Blue Coat School.
+On the basis of a £400 legacy from his grandfather (shared with his sisters), he initially traded as a grocer.
+Developed and ran a large coal trading business using the Kennet and Avon Canal.
+1768 he acquired control of Kennet Navigation3 and invested in improvements, including enlarging the locks to take 128-ton barges instead of the previous 80-ton limit.4 His shares were purchased from his sons by the Kennet and Avon Company in 1812.

+Francis married Sarah Gosling in 1720.
+He lived at Goldwell House, Old Bath Road.5 Buried at Speen.6 1782 he refused to serve again as Mayor and was fined £20.
+(Portrait by Hugh Barron \bigcirc Fitzwilliam Museum, Cambridge.)

-Francis' second son Frederick Page (1769-1834), a barrister, was a writer on the Poor Laws and Improvement Commissioner for Speenhamland, erecting in 1828 a stone column gas light where the Clock Tower now is.6 He was also a Deputy Lord Lieutenant for Berkshire and has a memorial in Speen Church.7 1790's Frederick was Colonel of the First Berkshire Militia.
+Francis' second son Frederick Page (1769-1834), a barrister, was a writer on the Poor Laws and Improvement Commissioner for Speenhamland, erecting in 1828 a stone column gas light where the Clock Tower now is.7 He was also a Deputy Lord Lieutenant for Berkshire and has a memorial in Speen Church.8 1790's Frederick was Colonel of the First Berkshire Militia.